Demanganisation

 Biological demanganization

-The biological demanganization process can require inlet times of up to 4 months.
-In addition to a sufficiently high oxygen content, the pH value must also be stable.
-Inoculating with filter sand from a functioning filter stage can reduce the adjustment time for the inert filter material.
-In addition to biological processes, catalytic effects also occur in demanganization filters.
+Biological demanganisation can require running-in periods of several months.
+In addition to a sufficiently high oxygen content, a stable pH value is necessary.
+By inoculating with biologically wetted filter sand from a functioning filtration stage, the running-in time of the inert filter material can be significantly reduced.
+In addition to biological processes, catalytic effects also occur in demanganisation filters.
+For this reason, well-established demanganisation filters operate quite stably.

 Catalytic demanganization